CuriosityAHumanSuperpower/network-backup-automation/README.md

-# **pCloud Backup Automation**
+# **Network Backup Automation**

-This repository contains a Bash script to automate the backup of folders and files from a local network (`myhomecloud`) to a pCloud account using `rclone`.
+This repository contains a Bash script to automate the backup of folders and files from one network location to another using `rclone`.
 The script includes features such as monthly transfer limits, real-time progress tracking, and robust error handling to ensure reliable backups.

 ---

 ## **Features**

 - **Automated Backups**:
-  - Syncs specific folders (`@DOCUMENTS`, `@SOUVENIRS`, `@MULTIMEDIA`) from a local network to pCloud.
+  - Syncs specific folders from a source network to a destination network.
-  - Supports encrypted backups for sensitive folders (e.g., `@DOCUMENTS/ADMIN`).
+  - Supports encrypted backups for sensitive folders.

 - **Monthly Transfer Limit**:
-  - Limits data transfer to **50GB per month**.
+  - Limits data transfer to a configurable amount (default: **50GB per month**).
-  - Resets the transfer limit on the **16th of each month**.
+  - Resets the transfer limit on a configurable day of the month (default: **16th**).

 - **Real-Time Progress Tracking**:
   - Monitors the `rclone` log in real-time to track transferred data.